 - On-line Payments: To pay on-line, go to www.dor.ms.gov, click on Taxpayer Access Point (TAP) and follow the instructions.
-Without a DOR account or a TAP login, users are able to make estimate payments online - Check or Money Order Payments (Payments Not Submitted with the Return): To pay by check or money order, complete the payment voucher (Form 80-106), make the check or money order payable to the Department of Revenue and mail both to P.O.
-Box 23192, Jackson, MS 39225-3192.
+Users are able to make estimated payments on-line without a DOR account or a TAP login. - Check or Money Order Payments (Payments Not Submitted with the Return): To pay by check or money order, complete the payment voucher (Form 80-106), make the check or money order payable to the Department of Revenue and mail both to P.O.
+Box 23192 Jackson, MS 39225-3192.
 Write your identification number on the check or money order.
 DO NOT send cash through the mail.